ffund/tcp-ip-essentials/lab-static-design/designing-subnets.md

 or 10.1.24.159 in dotted decimal notation.
 The highest IP address that can be assigned to a host in the network is 10.1.24.158 (1 less than the broadcast address).
 The smallest IP address that can be assigned to a host in the network is 10.1.24.145 (1 more than the network address).
 The range of usable addresses in this subnet is therefore 10.1.24.145-10.1.24.158.

-Once you have identified the subnet mask, network address, smallest usable address, highest usable address, and broadcast address for all three subnets, fill in the table in the PrairieLearn worksheet:
+Once you have identified the subnet mask, network address, smallest usable address, highest usable address, and broadcast address for all three subnets, fill in the table in the PrairieLearn question:

 ![](subnet-design-table-empty.png)

 Verify that your solutions are correct for *your* individual assignment before you continue to the next step.

-**Lab report**: In PrairieLearn, find the "Static routing lab prep" assignment in the "Worksheets" area.
+**Lab report**: In PrairieLearn, find the "Static routing" CloudLab assignment, and the "Subnet design" question in it.
 Open it to see your subnet design assignment, which is unique to you.
 When you have solved the subnet design problem, fill in the table in PrairieLearn; then scroll to the bottom and choose "Save and Grade".
 (You don't have to fill in the rest of the items in the configuration sections yet!)

 Scroll down to the "submitted answer" panel, and find the graded version of your submitted solution.
 It should look similar to [this](https://raw.githubusercontent.com/ffund/tcp-ip-essentials/gh-pages/lab3/subnet-table-submitted.png), but with different values!
-Take a screenshot, and submit that screenshot.

 ### Configure network interfaces